 Accordingly, I therefore propose the following changes and additions to the value-determining factors for the valuation of NFTs:

-Authenticity, Artist, Collective, Dating, Motif, Innovation, Art- and Cultural-Historical Significance, Quality (NFT to NFT), Net-Aesthetics, Provenance, Rarity, Collector, Net Visibility, Social Attention, and Market Performance.
+Authenticity, Artist, Collective, Dating, Technique, Resolution, NFT storage condition, Motif, Innovation, Art- and Cultural-Historical Significance, Quality (NFT to NFT), Net-Aesthetics, Provenance, Scarcity, Collector, Net Visibility, Social Attention, and Market Performance.

 By considering and analyzing the value-determining factors for NFTs, various aspects of the digital work of art are highlighted, which together lead to a better understanding of art and artist on the market at a defined point in time – and possibly allow predictions about the further development.